mediamonks/fast-image-sequence/README.md

 ### progress

-This is a getter and setter method that gets or sets the image sequence's current progress (0-1).
+This is a getter-and-setter method that retrieves or sets the image sequence's current progress (0-1).

 ```typescript
 // Get the progress